 The concomitant problems of under‐enrollment and selective enrollment in randomized clinical trials (RCTs) often plague efforts to evaluate medical interventions.
 These problems often arise due to unexpected impediments to participant recruitment, which represents one of the largest costs of conducting RCTs.
 In recent decades, behavioral economics has provided considerable insights into how people make decisions, blending findings from economics and psychology to generate better descriptive and normative models of behavior.
-The goal of this pilot program is to help investigators at UPENN develop more successful strategies to increase the efficiency of clinical trial enrollment across a range of different types of interventions.
-Additional instructions can be found here.
+The goal of this pilot program is to help investigators at UPenn develop more successful strategies to increase the efficiency of clinical trial enrollment across a range of different types of interventions.
+Additional instructions for CTSA pilot program proposals can be found here.

 Connected Health and Population Health Improvement